 It’s all good and well saying you can do X, Y and Z – but what’s much more powerful is showing real-life people talking about how you’ve actually done it for them.
 If you haven’t already invested heavily in case studies and testimonials, this should be a priority area for you this year.

 It’s clear that Slack are committed to supporting users and adding value to their audience.
 Their website features a wealth of webinar content designed to answer pertinent questions and help users get more out of the product.

 Now, we know: webinars are heavy-duty, intensive pieces of content to create – generally running in the region of an hour-long – but that can really pay off when it comes to reaching new audiences and establishing yourself as a trusted, thought leader in your niche.
 (We’ve written about some of our experiences with webinars here.)
-Why not consider putting together a webinar as one of your marketing tactics for Q1 2021?
+Why not consider putting together a webinar as one of your marketing tactics this year?
 It gives you plenty of time to plan things out and execute.
 You could use a high-performing post topic from your company blog as a topic that has demonstrable cut-through for your audience, and really take a deep dive on it.
 This piece of content is then there to re-use and recycle time and again, adding value for literally years to come.

 Powerful video ads

 Looking beyond the Slack website at some of their ads and promos, we can see a great variety of content and themes.